 Warm Weather Hunting: What And What Not To Wear

 Hunting in warm climates can present different challenges to cold-weather hunting.
 The animals tend to be motionless and often hunters need to target from further distances.
 Cartridge performance can change too, making technical aspects more difficult.
+This, however, can be avoided with the complete AR-15 rifles which have an easy grip to ensure a high level of accuracy.

 Hunters also need to be fully aware of the choices in clothing they make, as heatstroke and sunstroke are serious risks that hunters face, and so we should be donning the correct apparel in order to limit them.
 We’ve put together a short list of things to look out when choosing clothes for hunting in hot weather: